Skip to main content

 N&D 441.
 Nutritional Biochemistry.
 4 Credits.

 A comprehensive investigation of the nutritional needs of humans with emphasis on nutritional biochemistry and current issues.
-Prerequisites: A grade of C or better in N&D 240, CHEM 116 or CHEM 340, BIMD 220 and BIMD 221 or PPT 301.
+Prerequisite: A grade of C or better in N&D 240, CHEM 116 or CHEM 340, BIMD 220 and BIMD 221 or PPT 301.
 S.

 N&D 325.
 Nutrition Through the Life Cycle.
 3 Credits.